 MEET THE COACH: Head coach Cindy Fisher is entering her eighth season at the helm of the Toreros program.
 She was named the program's third head coach on April 19, 2005.
 The 2012-13 season was a historical one for the Toreros, as it is now the greatest season in program history.
 Under Fisher's tutelage, the Toreros soared to new heights, and were in uncharted waters.
 USD posted a program best 26-9 overall record, posted a 12-4 mark in WCC play (the most wins in WCC play in program history) and they recorded the program's first ever post season win.
 Not only was the first ever post season win, but the Toreros advanced all the way to the Final Four of the WNIT, before falling to eventual WNIT champions Oklahoma State.
 In 2008, Fisher led USD to the WCC Tournament championship and back into the NCAA Tournament for the first time in eight seasons.
 In only her second season at the helm of the program, Fisher orchestrated the biggest turn around in school history, a 12-game improvement from 9-19 in the 2005-06 season to a 21-9 record in 2006-07 season.
 The turn around was the fourth best in the nation.
 Under her tutelage, the Toreros placed three players on the All-WCC lists highlighted by Amanda Rego being named the WCC Co-Player of the Year.
 For her efforts, Fisher was named the 2007 WCC Co-Coach of the Year.

-The University of San Diego women's basketball team (6-0) will conclude a three-game home stand on Sunday with a 1 p.m. game against Weber State inside the friendly confines of the Jenny Craig...
+The University of San Diego women's basketball team (19-6, 8-6 WCC) will close out the regular-season home portion of their schedule on Saturday with a 2 p.m.
+West Coast Conference game against the...
 Read More [+]